guptakaran11/grasskode-website/content/post/travel/dondet.md

 </div>

-### Lazy days, Lazier nights
+## Lazy days, Lazier nights

 We reached Don Det uneventfully but could see dark clouds swelling up.
 We said our goodbyes to the girls and started our hunt for a place to stay.

-Don Det had two sides, the sunrise one and the sunset one.
-We were on the Sunrise side and decided to walk away from the "busier part" of this side to get a place to stay.
+Don Det had two sides, sunrise and sunset.
+We docked on the Sunrise side and decided to walk away from the "busier part" to get a place to stay.
 We checked out many places.
 The ones available were a bit too rickety and the ones we liked were full.
-We were still walking looking for a place to stay when the sandstorm set in.
+We were still walking looking for a place to stay when the storm set in.

-We agreed that both of us battling the sandstorm with our backpacks was not exactly the best idea.
+We agreed that both of us battling the storm with our backpacks was not exactly the best idea.
 I stopped at a restaurant with our bags while Karan went searching for a guesthouse.
-The sandstorm had gotten crazy by now!
+The storm had gotten crazy by now!
 Things were falling and breaking.
 Eventually Karan returned with a few options and we decided to stay at Mama Piang's guesthouse.
-We checked in and after cleaning our dusty selves up went down to have a food and a few drinks later called it a day.
+We checked in and after cleaning our dusty selves up went down to have a food and a few drinks before calling it a day.

 <div class="postimg vertimg">
   <a href="https://live.staticflickr.com/65535/48087294682_94773ec567_c.jpg" data-toggle="lightbox">